Last updated on May 28, 2026

 That’s not to be mistaken with Brawl, which is a totally different format.
 In Brawl (formerly “Historic Brawl”), players play with rules that are more similar to Commander, with 100-card singleton decks, a legendary creature or planeswalker in the command zone, and players start with 25 life instead of 20.

-Regarding the differences between Historic and Timeless, the main difference is that cards that are banned in Historic are legal in Timeless.
-If you take a look at the Historic Ban List below, these cards are all legal as a four-of in Timeless, and some cards are restricted in Timeless like Demonic Tutor, Channel, and Tibalt's Trickery.
+The main difference between Historic and Timeless is that cards that are banned in Historic are legal in Timeless.
+If you take a look at the Historic ban list below, these cards are all legal as a four-of in Timeless, with some being restricted in Timeless, like Demonic Tutor, Channel, and Tibalt's Trickery.

 For example: Orcish Bowmasters is nerfed in Historic since it doesn’t trigger on ETB, so if you play the card in Historic and in Timeless, there are two different versions of the same card.